Mutual recursion: Conversion to direct recursion

 Mathematically, a set of mutually recursive functions are primitive recursive, which can be proven by course-of-values recursion, building a single function F that lists the values of the individual recursive function in order: $F = f_1(0), f_2(0), f_1(1), f_2(1), \dots,$ and rewriting the mutual recursion as a primitive recursion.

-Any mutual recursion between two procedures can be converted to direct recursion by inlining the code of one procedure into the other.
-If there is only one site where one procedure calls the other, this is straightforward, though if there are several it can involve code duplication.
+Simple mutual recursion between two procedures can be converted to direct recursion by inlining the code of one procedure into the other.
+If there is only one site where one procedure calls the other, this is straightforward; if there are several it can involve code duplication.
 In terms of the call stack, two mutually recursive procedures yield a stack ABABAB..., and inlining B into A yields the direct recursion (AB)(AB)(AB)...

-Alternately, any number of procedures can be merged into a single procedure that takes as argument a variant record (or algebraic data type) representing the selection of a procedure and its arguments; the merged procedure then dispatches on its argument to execute the corresponding code and uses direct recursion to call self as appropriate.
+More generally, any number of procedures can be merged into a single procedure that takes as argument a variant record (or algebraic data type) representing the selection of a procedure and its arguments; the merged procedure then dispatches on its argument to execute the corresponding code and uses direct recursion to call self as appropriate.
 This can be seen as a limited application of defunctionalization.
 This translation may be useful when any of the mutually recursive procedures can be called by outside code, so there is no obvious case for inlining one procedure into the other.
 Such code then needs to be modified so that procedure calls are performed by bundling arguments into a variant record as described; alternately, wrapper procedures may be used for this task.